agata0500/Framer-project/README.md

-# Luxe Lipstick - Product Showcase
+#  Lipstick - Product Showcase

-A modern, one-page product showcase website for a lipstick product, built with React and Framer Motion.
+ one-page product showcase website for a lipstick product, built with React and Framer Motion.
 Features smooth animations, interactive elements, and a responsive design.

 ## 🚀 Getting Started